Hubhub69/BRG-ISEA-Labs/README.md

 Finally, the certificate for jameson06.ddnsfree.com was issued, stored at /etc/letsencrypt/live/jameson06.ddnsfree.com/, and is valid until January 2, 2026.
 With this setup, HTTPS was successfully enabled and verified on my domain.

+---

+## Session 3B – Server Automation
+# Objective:
+This lab focused on automating server maintenance tasks in Linux by creating Bash scripts and using cron jobs for scheduling.
+The goal was to reduce manual work and ensure regular updates and backups are performed automatically.